-Rules on temporary campsites and solar canopies – have your say
+Rules on temporary campsites and solar canopies – the NFU responds

 An image of young boy running across a field with a tent in the background

-Farmers and landowners could benefit from a doubling in the length of time they can host popup campsites without having to apply for planning permission, under a government consultation that aims to boost rural tourism.
+Farmers and landowners will benefit from a doubling in the length of time they can host popup campsites without having to apply for planning permission, following a government consultation aimed at boosting rural tourism.

-The consultation will also look into how limitations could be amended to help support the use of solar power.
+The consultation will also looked into how limitations could be amended to help support the use of solar power.

 This includes a proposed new PD right for solar canopies which would allow for canopies up to 4 metres high in ground-level off-street vehicle parking in non-domestic settings.